-In 2022, solar panels in the U.S. cost about $20,498 on average.
+In 2022, solar panels in the U.S. cost about $20,020 on average down from more than more than $50,000 ten years ago.
 In this article, we’ll break down the cost of solar by system size, state, and panel brand, all of which can significantly impact the final number you pay.

 What you’ll learn about in this article

 - Average cost of solar panels in 2022

 - What impacts the cost of solar panels?

 - How do you pay for a solar panel installation?

 - How does a solar panel installation work?